statamic/v2-docs/content/collections/docs/localization.md

         `-- news.md
 ```

+For all content, the additional locale must have an `id` identical to the default locale.

 In Pages, each folder represents a page.
 The default locale is simply named `index.md`.
 Any additional locales are named with their locale prefix. eg `fr.index.md`.

-In both Collections and Taxonomies, the localized entries/terms are all stored in subfolders with identical filenames to the default locale. eg. `categories/news.md` and `categories/fr/news.md`.
+In Collections, Taxonomies, and Globals, the localized content are all stored in subfolders with identical filenames to the default locale. eg. `categories/news.md` and `categories/fr/news.md`.

 For pages, entries, and taxonomy terms: slugs may be localized by adding a `slug` field to the front-matter.
 The filenames shouldn't change.
 They should also all have `id` fields that match their default counterparts.